 The last and most important preparation you can make is budgeting your clothing allowance appropriately; use the afforded transition time to absorb the cost of the uniform transition over the entire period rather than waiting until the last year to buy a complete set.

 For other information, the Air Force published a list of FAQs available here.
+You can also get our rundown of the OCP updates.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.